ceph/ceph/doc/radosgw/multisite.rst

           settings will be added to the zone once the user is created in the next section.

-.. important:: The following steps assume a multi-site configuration using newly
-               installed systems that aren’t storing data yet.
-DO NOT DELETE the ``default`` zone and its pools if you are already using it to store data, or the data will be deleted and unrecoverable.
+.. important:: The following steps assume a multi-site configuration that uses newly installed systems that aren’t storing data yet.
+DO NOT DELETE the ``default`` zone and its pools if you are already using the zone to store data, or the data will be deleted and unrecoverable.

 Delete Default Zone Group and Zone
 ----------------------------------

+#.
 Delete the ``default`` zone if it exists.
-Make sure to remove it from the default zone group first.
+Remove it from the default zone
+   group first.

    .. prompt:: bash #

       radosgw-admin zonegroup delete --rgw-zonegroup=default --rgw-zone=default
       radosgw-admin period update --commit
       radosgw-admin zone delete --rgw-zone=default
       radosgw-admin period update --commit
       radosgw-admin zonegroup delete --rgw-zonegroup=default
       radosgw-admin period update --commit

-Finally, delete the ``default`` pools in your Ceph storage cluster if they exist.
+#.
+Delete the ``default`` pools in your Ceph storage cluster if they exist.

-.. important:: The following step assumes a multi-site configuration using newly
-               installed systems that aren’t currently storing data.
+   .. important:: The following step assumes a multi-site configuration that uses newly installed systems that aren’t currently storing data.
 DO NOT DELETE the ``default`` zone group if you are already using it to store data.

    .. prompt:: bash #

       ceph osd pool rm default.rgw.control default.rgw.control --yes-i-really-really-mean-it ceph osd pool rm default.rgw.data.root default.rgw.data.root --yes-i-really-really-mean-it ceph osd pool rm default.rgw.gc default.rgw.gc --yes-i-really-really-mean-it ceph osd pool rm default.rgw.log default.rgw.log --yes-i-really-really-mean-it ceph osd pool rm default.rgw.users.uid default.rgw.users.uid --yes-i-really-really-mean-it

 Create a System User
 --------------------

-The ``ceph-radosgw`` daemons must authenticate before pulling realm and period information.
-In the master zone, create a system user to facilitate authentication between daemons.
+#.
+The ``ceph-radosgw`` daemons must authenticate before pulling realm and
+   period information.
+In the master zone, create a "system user" to facilitate authentication between daemons.

    .. prompt:: bash #

       radosgw-admin user create --uid="{user-name}" --display-name="{Display Name}" --system

    For example:

    .. prompt:: bash #

       radosgw-admin user create --uid="synchronization-user" --display-name="Synchronization User" --system

-Make a note of the ``access_key`` and ``secret_key``, as the secondary zones will require them to authenticate with the master zone.
+#.
+Make a note of the ``access_key`` and ``secret_key``.
+The secondary zones
+   require them to authenticate against the master zone.

-Finally, add the system user to the master zone.
+#.
+Add the system user to the master zone:

    .. prompt:: bash #

       radosgw-admin zone modify --rgw-zone={zone-name} --access-key={access-key} --secret={secret}
       radosgw-admin period update --commit

 Update the Period
 -----------------